nickyy96/sequence-stylizers/README.md

 Hi!
 Computing power is expensive and as a result we cannot host a server to do this.
 BUT - we can tell you how to use our application locally :)

-This is a partial implementation of Ruder et al.'s paper [*Artistic style transfer for videos*](https://arxiv.org/pdf/1604.08610.pdf) for a CS1430 final project!
+This is a partial implementation of Ruder et al.'s paper [*Artistic style transfer for videos*](https://arxiv.org/pdf/1604.08610.pdf)!
 The project consists of a Nextjs-based webapp that lets users upload a base video and a style image and which are then run through a python script that outputs the stylized version of their video for the user to download.

 ## Installation